Amitriptyline and perphenazine

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of amitriptyline and perphenazine can be fatal.

-Overdose symptoms may include uneven heartbeats, extreme drowsiness, confusion, agitation, hallucinations, vomiting, feeling hot or cold, muscle stiffness, fainting, seizure (convulsions), or coma.
+Overdose symptoms may include extreme drowsiness, confusion, agitation, hallucinations, vomiting, feeling hot or cold, muscle stiffness, dilated pupils, or coma.

 What should I avoid while taking amitriptyline and perphenazine?